 VOLUNTEER JOB DESCRIPTIONS

-Assist the Development, Membership, Marketing, and Education Departments with various short and long term projects.
+Assist the Development, Membership, Marketing, and Education Departments with various short and long-term projects.
 Skills needed are generally clerical and administrative in nature.
 Some projects will utilize specialized skills.
 Hours are flexible and are determined by each project.

 With knowledge of Museum policies and procedures, volunteer staff welcome and orient visitors to the Museum.
 Paid admission is collected and attendance records are maintained.
 Skills needed are the ability to work with a point of sale system (training provided), good communication skills, and a desire to work with the public.
-Hours are four hour shifts, Tuesday through Saturday, or 11:00am to 5:00pm on Sundays.
+Hours are four-hour shifts, Tuesday through Saturday, or 11:00am to 5:00pm on Sundays.
 Extended days/hours may apply during special exhibitions.

-Volunteer Sales Assistants handle all sales transactions, restock inventory, and do daily light housekeeping to maintain appearance of the Museum Gift Shop.
+Volunteer Sales Assistants handle all sales transactions, restock inventory, and do daily light housekeeping to maintain the appearance of the Museum Gift Shop.
 Skills needed are the ability to work with a point of sale system (training provided), good communication skills and a desire to work with the public.
-Hours are four hour shifts, Tuesday through Saturday, or 11:00am to 5:00pm Sunday.
+Hours are four-hour shifts, Tuesday through Saturday, or 11:00am to 5:00pm Sunday.
 Extended days/hours may apply during special exhibitions.

 Volunteer staff, in addition to volunteering in any area listed above, may want to assist with special events in positions such as ushering.

 Property beautification volunteers will assist the Museum in maintaining Tuscawilla Preserve Nature Trail and surrounding areas.
 This job requires the volunteer to be outside for the duration of the shift.
 The only skill needed is a love to be outdoors.
 Hours are flexible and determined by project.